When that first, open-the-elevator-door smell,

 second as I stepped out of the elevator

-and into the ICU to see if my dad had survived
+and into Intensive Care to see if my dad

-the heart attack, or if I would find, as I
+or if I would find, as I feared,

-It’s funny what hits you when, isn’t it?
+It’s funny what you think of when, isn’t it?

 Budgies are small, colorful parakeets from Australia that make wonderful and personable pets.
 At birth, the line markings on their head go all the way to the beak but recede over time; in Pip’s case his head was pure yellow when he died.
 The only budgie we ever owned, he was a delightful little creature that my father adored and cared for.
 Pip lived, I think, to a very ripe old age (for parakeets) of around ten years and was, as I said in the poem, named after the protagonist in Charles Dickens’ Great Expectations.